hkhdevopsproject/communityclassroom-git/README.md

 # communityclassroom-git

--John says that this community is amazing.:wq
+-John says that this community is amazing.
+Hi still is fast approaching the next community